 Android, for apps written in Java

-Microsoft Windows, for apps written in
+Microsoft Windows, for apps written in C#

 The different implementations of the PayPal Here SDK are very similar, although not identical.
 If you develop point-of-sale apps in more than one environment, much of your code and your knowledge about the SDK will carry over from that environment to the others.